History of Java Island

 During this period the Moslem-inspired trading ports on the north coast of Java had been growing in strength and were reducing Majapahit’s influence.
 Around 1430 AD, when defeat at the hands of an army from Demak was imminent, the Majapahit royal family and entourage en mass fled to Bali.
 This point marked the Islamisation of the Javanese kingdoms and the rise of the Second Mataram Empire.

-In Bali, the ex-Majapahit rulers set up court at Gelgel near Klungkung.
+In Bali, the ex-Majapahit rulers set up court at Gelgel near Klungkung, and was unified under King Batu Renggong.
 It is for this reason that the Klungkung royal family is considered to be the highest in Bali.
 All other royal families, such as Ubud and Denpasar are related, being established when members of the court moved away.
+However, there was continual conflict between the various fiefdoms until the 19th Century.

 DUTCH INFLUENCE ON JAVA